afischer5/cs271MonteCarloIntegrator/README.md

 ## Examples to try

-integrate       (this starts the integral) x + 1           (this is the integrand)
+integrate       (this starts the integral)
+x + 1           (this is the integrand)
 0 100 100000
-(this sets the min of teh range to 0, the max to 100, and the number of points to use to 100000) x               (this sets x as a variable to integrate over) 0 99            (this sets the domain to integrate over to "(0,99)")
+(this sets the min of the range to 0, the max to 100, and the number of points to use to 100000)
+x               (this sets x as a variable to integrate over)
+0 99            (this sets the domain to integrate over to "(0,99)")

 integrate
-SIN(x)/x    (an integral that is impossible to do by hand but we can approximate using this application) 0 1 100000 x
+SIN(x)/x    (an integral that is impossible to do by hand but we can approximate using this application)
+0 1 100000
+x
 0 20

 integrate
 x*y*z/a
 0 1000 10000
 x y z a
 0 10 0 2 0 4 0 5 (this sets each domain to go from 0 to a different number)